 Finance has emerged as a separate field that coexists with, and sometimes overlaps, with mainstream economics.
-We recognize this reality by conducting separate analyses: (a) pooling economics and finance journals together into combined field journal categories and (b) separating them out.
+Given the distinct nature of the field and the existence of separate finance departments in business schools, it is possible that top finance journals are valued differently than other field journals in making tenure decisions.
+We recognize this reality by conducting separate analyses in Online Appendix Section 5 that test the robustness of our estimates to: (a) pooling economics and finance journals together into combined field journal categories and (b) separating them out.
 Our results are robust to inclusion or exclusion of finance journals.
-Online Appendix Section 4 present results that test the sensitivity of logit, Linear Probability Model (LPM), and hazard estimates to alternative variable specifications for finance journals and to the exclusion of finance journals from our samples.47
+We similarly test for the sensitivity of estimates to alternative treatments of Econometrics journals in Online Appendix Section 6.
+Our results are robust to the inclusion and exclusion of Econometrics journals.